 The Linux Command Line presents practical knowledge in short and sweet chapters, describing how to use the most popular operating system for DevOps engineers; Linux.

-This book teaches you how to automate repetitive tasks using shell scripts, write programs in Bash, edit files with Vi, and more, including creating, deleting, and cleaning directories, symlinks, and files.
+This book teaches you how to automate repetitive tasks using shell scripts, write programs in Bash, edit files with Vi, and more.
+It also covers creating, deleting, and cleaning directories, symlinks, and files.

 6. Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs